pytest-dev/pytest/doc/en/mark.rst

         slow
         serial

 This can be used to prevent users mistyping mark names by accident.
-Test suites that want to enforce that this should add ``--strict`` to ``addopts``:
+Test suites that want to enforce this should add ``--strict`` to ``addopts``:

 .. code-block:: ini